Cristianojr9/soccer-news-bot/README.md

 ## Commands

-- `!live` - Display all live games across all supported sports
+- `!matches` - Display all football matches for the day
-- `!soccer` - Display live soccer games
+- `!refresh` - Force refresh the matches data

-- `!esports` - Display live CS:GO games
+## API Information

-- `!nfl` - Display live NFL games
+This bot uses the [football-data.org](https://www.football-data.org/) API, which has the following limitations:
-- `!nba` - Display live NBA games
+- Free tier: 10 calls per minute
-- `!mlb` - Display live MLB games
+- Data is cached and updated once per day at midnight
-- `!tabletennis` - Display live table tennis games
+- Manual refresh available via `!refresh` command

 ## Note